If CQA is an international group, why is Chicago in the name?

 Is there a newsletter, Journal, or some other type of official written material?

 We have established an e-mail list and this web site to enable everyone to communicate and share information on a regular basis.
 This ability to communicate with other members has become a valued feature of membership to the group.
 We do not publish a Journal, but papers and presentations are available on this website.
+Beginning in July of 2022 we began to publish a monthly CQA newsletter, seeking to keep our members up to date with organization and conference information.

 Why is membership restricted?